Cover image for A&D Demolition

 GatsbyJS, Figma

-A&D Demolition is specialized in demolition and asbestos removal.
-In the last few years, their site had become progressively slower and reliant on less relevant web technologies, resulting in traffic drops and occasional accessibility-related complaints.
-I was tasked with designing and developing the newest iteration of A&D Demolition’s website, ensuring a favourable level of performance and increasing customer engagement.
+A&D Demolition specializes in demolition and asbestos removal.
+In recent years, their website has progressively slowed down and relied on outdated web technologies, resulting in reduced traffic and occasional accessibility complaints.
+My task was to design and develop the latest iteration of A&D Demolition’s website to improve performance and enhance customer engagement.

 The need for better engagement

-The most prominent method of communication on the old site was through contact forms, email and phone.
-The noticeable noticeable drop in site performance meant that more users were likely to never reach the contact page as the site took about ten seconds on average to fully load.
+The most prominent method of communication on the old site was through contact forms, email, and phone.
+The noticeable drop in site performance meant that more users would never reach the contact page as the site took about ten seconds on average to load.

-Based on A&D Demolition’s reports, the non-spontaneous method of communication made correspondence unnecessarily lengthy as many people reached out via email.
+Based on A&D Demolition’s reports, the non-spontaneous method of communication made correspondence unnecessarily lengthy since many people reached out via email.

-I suggested implementing a chat feature that would allow an instantaneous and responsive communication.
-Using Facebook Messenger’s API, I added a customer chat feature which greets users, allowing users to contact A&D Demolition instantly.
+I suggested implementing a chat feature that would allow instantaneous and responsive communication.
+Using Facebook Messenger’s API, I added a customer chat feature that greets users, allowing users to contact A&D Demolition instantly.

 Messenger's chat plugin.